The Who, Yardbirds, Kinks, Sounds Incorporated, Zombies and Them

 Stills from Ready, Steady, Go!
 21st August 1965.

 Below, a clip and pictures of The Who perfoming at the Richmond Jazz and Blues Festival, 6th August 1965.
 The amps are likely to be the new Vox "100W Amplifiers".
 There are no fewer than eight on stage - two for John, four in a row for Pete, with two "spares" in covers, behind.
 An astonishing array.

-Left, centre left and right, The Richmond Jazz and Blues Festival, 6th August; right, a publicity photo, showing John's two cabs and amp, and an AC100 sitting on top of a Vox PA.
+Left and centre, The Richmond Jazz and Blues Festival, 6th August.
+Right, a publicity photo, showing John's two cabs and amp, and an AC100 sitting on top of a Vox PA.
 Note the brakes on the trolleys of the cabs.